moyano83/ansible-up-running/README.md

 ##### add_host

 The _add_host_ module adds a host to the inventory.
-This module is useful if you’re using Ansible to provision new virtual machine instances inside an infrastructure-as-a-service cloud (useful for scenarios where you start up new virtual machine instances and configure them in the same playbook).
+This module is useful if you're using Ansible to provision new virtual machine instances inside an infrastructure-as-a-service cloud (useful for scenarios where you start up new virtual machine instances and configure them in the same playbook).

 ##### group_by